-About the Instructor: Dr. Sean Doyle is currently Associate Professor of World History at Geneva College in Beaver Falls, Pennsylvania.
-He has taught courses in global Christianity, world religions, and world history at Geneva College the past ten years.
-Prior to that, he was on faculty at Methodist University in Fayetteville, North Carolina.
-He earned a Ph.D. in global Christianity from the University of Edinburgh, Scotland, and an M.A. in religion from Gordon-Conwell Seminary.
+About the Instructor: Dr. Sean Doyle is currently Professor of World History at Geneva College in Beaver Falls, Pennsylvania.
+He has taught courses the last fourteen years in global Christianity, world religions, and world history at Geneva College and at Methodist University in Fayetteville, North Carolina.
+He earned a Ph.D. in global Christianity from the University of Edinburgh, Scotland, an S.T.M in Church history from Trinity Anglican School for Ministry, and an M.A. in religion from Gordon-Conwell Seminary.
 He and his wife Joy love to travel; they lived in Rome, Italy, for two years.
-His research interests involve the history of Christianity in south Asia.
+His research interests involve the history of Christianity in south Asia and in Italy.